-Section 4: Voting and Property Rights.
+Section 3: Voting and Property Rights.

-Regular and sponsoring members shall have one vote each and their property rights in this council shall be equal.
+Regular and sponsoring members shall have one vote per membership and their property rights in this council shall be equal.
 No proxies shall be recognized.

-Members which are associations or cooperatives shall vote by an officer or representative designated by the Board of Directors or Trustees of such member.
+Regular and sponsoring members shall vote by an officer or representative designated by the Board of Directors or Trustees of such member.

-Associate members shall have a voice but no vote and shall have no property rights in the council.
+Associate members do not vote, nor shall they have any rights to the property of the Council.

-Section 5.
+Section 4.
 Application for and certificates of membership.